help@orthologyclub.com +1 (202) 588-6500

 Melanoma Skin Cancer

 Melanoma was once a rare cancer, but increasing numbers of people are being diagnosed with it each year, especially in Ireland.
 This disease tends to affect the younger population.
-It’s estimated that on average 1,100 melanoma cases were diagnosed in Ireland during 2018-2020, and this is increasing year on year.
+It is estimated that on average, 1100 melanoma cases were diagnosed in Ireland during 2018-2020, and this is increasing year on year.

-Melanoma is one of the most serious forms of skin cancer but if spotted early, it is very treatable.
-If not, it can spread to other parts of the body and cause serious medical issues.
-Patients with personal history of melanoma have a 10% increased rate of a second cancer.
+Melanoma is one of the most serious forms of skin cancer but if detected early, it is very treatable.
+It not, it can spread to other parts of the body and cause serious medical issues.
+Patients with personal history of melanoma have a 10% increases rate of a second cancer.
 Family history of the disease increases personal risk also.

-Non-Melanoma Skin Cancers are the most common types of skin cancer.
-These include Basal Cell Carcinoma (BCC) and Squamous Cell Carcinomas (SCC).
-They tend to grow in areas of the body that have been exposed to the sun and are more common in the older population.
+Non-melanoma skin cancers are the most common types.
+These include Basal Cell Carcinoma and Squamous Cell Carcinoma.
+They tend to grow in areas of the body that have been exposed to the sun and are more commin in the older population.

 Basal Cell Carcinoma (BCC)